Umuzi-org/ACN-syllabus/content/projects/github-api-consume/_index.md

 For example, without pagination you would have to load an entire chat history just to see the latest message sent to you.

 Please implement pagination.
 Your `get_pull_requests` function should return a list/array of ALL the matching pull requests, not just the first page.

-## Javascript learners

-Please make use of [axios](https://axios-http.com/docs/intro) to make the http requests.

 ## Resources